Fogo de Chão: History

 In 1997, the Cosers opened their first US branch in Addison, Texas.
 Between 1997 and 2020, the restaurant continued its expansion globally, with 57 restaurants across the US, Brazil, Mexico, and the Middle East.
 The company announced plans for further growth around the world.

 Ownership

 The Brazilian private equity firm, GP Investments, made their initial investment in Fogo de Chão in 2006 and sold its shares to American private equity firm Thomas H. Lee Partners in 2012.
-On April 20, 2015, the company filed for an initial public offering on the NASDAQ.
+On April 20, 2015, the company filed for an initial public offering on the Nasdaq stock exchange.
 It traded there under the symbol FOGO until April 5, 2018, when it was acquired by Rhône Capital.
+In August 2023, Bain Capital acquired the restaurant chain for a reported $1.1 billion.

 Other activities

 In April 2019 the Boerne, Texas-based agri-tech company, HerdX announced that it would be partnering with Fogo de Chão to use blockchain technology and digital tagging to trace the provenance of the beef Fogo de Chão serves in its restaurants—ultimately allowing diners, who can scan in a HerdX-generated QR code, to know the name and location of the ranch that raised the cattle.
 HerdX recently completed a similar project with United Parcel Service shipments of Texas ranch-raised beef to Japan.

 During the COVID-19 pandemic, Fogo de Chão restaurants in Troy, Michigan, San Francisco, and in other cities, have worked with the non-profit, No Kid Hungry to donate meals to needy families, hospitals, and other institutions.